javaee/jms-spec/pages/JMSContextScopeProposals3.md

 === Use case G: One bean method which uses two transactions===

 Consider a stateless session bean <tt>Bean1</tt>.
-This is configured to use '''bean'''-managed transactions and has one business method, <tt>method1</tt>.
+This is configured to use **bean**-managed transactions and has one business method, <tt>method1</tt>.
 The bean has an injected <tt>JMSContext</tt>. <tt>method1</tt> starts a transaction and uses the context to send two messages.
 It then commits the transaction and starts a second transaction.
 It then uses the context to send two further messages and finally commits the second transaction.

 A remote client obtains a reference to <tt>Bean1</tt> and calls <tt>method1</tt>.
 <br/><br/>